james2doyle/sublime-simpleai/README.md

 ### Usage

-Sublime Gemini provides several commands accessible via the Command Palette or custom key bindings.
+Simple AI provides several commands accessible via the Command Palette or custom key bindings.

 #### Command Palette

 1. Open Tools > Command Palette...
 (Ctrl+Shift+P / Cmd+Shift+P).
-1. Type Gemini to see available commands:
+1. Type Simple AI to see available commands:
-  - Gemini: Complete Code: Generates the rest of the code that has been selected.
+  - Simple AI: Complete Code: Generates the rest of the code that has been selected.
-  - Gemini: Instruct Code: Add an additional prompt to the selected code.
+  - Simple AI: Instruct Code: Add an additional prompt to the selected code.

 #### Key Bindings